 WGXC’s listeners are invited and encouraged to send feedback regarding the station’s programming to feedback [at] wgxc.org or (518) 291-WGXC (9492).

 WGXC’s Station Manager will review the feedback account on a daily basis.
-Messages for programmers will be forwarded promptly to those individuals.
-Messages for staff members will be forwarded promptly to those individuals.
+Messages for programmers and staff will be forwarded promptly to those individuals.
 General comments and complaints from the listening public will be responded to within two weeks of the initial contact.
 Any feedback submitted by programmers, volunteers, or staff that is determined to be a dispute or complaint will be flagged and the sender will be directed towards WGXC’s Dispute and Complaint Resolution policy.

 The Station Manager will prepare periodic feedback reports to the staff, Wave Farm's Executive Director and Board of Directors.
 Feedback reports are intended to aggregate all feedback WGXC receives — praises, criticisms, concerns and questions.